-46. The businesses to which our Company provides loans may not perform as expected and our Company may not be able to control the non-performance of such businesses.
+47. The businesses to which our Company provides loans may not perform as expected and our Company may not be able to control the non-performance of such businesses.

 Our Company provides loans to businesses which obtain loans against their assets and profits made by them.
 Our Company does not manage, operate or control such businesses or entities.
 Further, our Company has no control over those businesses' functions or operations.
 As a result, such businesses may make business, financial or management decisions which our Company does not agree or the majority shareholders or the management of such companies may make business, financial or management decisions that may be adverse to, or otherwise act in a manner that does not serve, our Company's best interests.
 The repayment of the loans extended to such businesses will depend to a significant extent on the specific management team of the relevant borrower entity.
-The actions taken by the management of our Company's customers may lead to significant losses and affect their ability to repay our Company's loans.
+The actions taken by the management of our Company's loans.
 Consequently, this may adversely affect our Company's financial performance.

-47. Our Company has entered into related party transactions and may continue to enter into related party transactions which may involve conflict of interest.
+48. Our Company has entered into related party transactions and may continue to enter into related party transactions which may involve conflict of interest.

 Our Company has entered into related party transactions, within the meaning of AS 18 as issued by the Companies (Accounting Standards) Rules, 2006 and Ind AS 24 as issued by the Companies (Indian Accounting Standards) Rules, 2015.
 Such transactions may give rise to current or potential conflicts of interest with respect to dealings between our Company and such related parties.
 While our Company believes that all related party transactions entered into are conducted on an arms' length basis and in the ordinary course of business, there can be no assurance that it could not have achieved more favourable terms if such transactions had not been entered into with related parties.
 Additionally, there can be no assurance that any dispute that may arise between our Company and related parties will be resolved in our Company's favour.
-For further details on the emphasis of matter, see the section "Financial Statements", on page 186.
+For further details on the emphasis of matter, see the section "Financial Statements", on page 193 of this Draft Prospectus.

-48. Our Company's Promoter, Directors and related entities have interests in a number of entities which are in businesses similar to our Company's business, and this may result in potential conflicts of interest with our Company.
+49. Our Company's Promoter, Directors and related entities have interests in a number of entities which are in businesses similar to our Company's business, and this may result in potential conflicts of interest with our Company.

 Certain decisions concerning our Company's operations or financial structure may present conflicts of interest among our Company's Promoter, other shareholders, Directors, executive officers and the holders of Equity Shares.
 Our Company's Promoter, Directors and related entities have interests in various entities that are engaged in businesses similar to our Company.
 Commercial transactions in the future between our Company and related parties may result in conflicting interests.
-A conflict of interest may occur directly or indirectly between our Company's business and the business of our Company's Promoter which could have an adverse effect on our Company's operations.
+A conflict of interest may occur directly or indirectly between our Company's operations.
 Conflicts of interest may also arise out of common business objectives shared by our Company, our Company's Promoter, Directors and their related entities.
+Our Company's Promoter, Directors and their related entities.
 Our Company's Promoter, Directors and their related entities may compete with our Company and have no obligation to direct any opportunities to our Company.
 Our Company cannot provide any assurance that these or other conflicts of interest will be resolved in an impartial manner.

-49. We may be unable to protect our logos, brand names and other intellectual property rights which are critical to our business.
+50. We may be unable to protect our logos, brand names and other intellectual property rights which are critical to our business.